This article is also available in: Italiano

-With the triumph of Khalid ibn al Walid in the battles of Yarmouk in 636, Neapolis passed definitively under Arab control, which renamed it Nablus, transforming it into one of the largest commercial and cosmopolitan centers in the region, attracting to its own Muslim, Samaritan, Persian court, Jews and Christians.
+With the triumph of Khalid ibn al Walid in the battle of Yarmouk in 636, Neapolis definitively passed under Arab control, who renamed it Nablus, transforming it into one of the major commercial and cosmopolitan centers of the region, attracting Muslims, Samaritans, Persians, to their court.
+Jews and Christians.

 War and occupation